Our website uses cookies for statistical purposes.

 What are the main features of the branch?

-Perhaps the most important issue concerning the branch that investors need to be aware of is the fact that the branch is not an independent legal entity from its parent company abroad.
+Perhaps the most important issue concerning the branch is the fact that this is not an independent legal entity from its parent company abroad.

 Our Swedish company formation agents highlight the following features of the branch:

-• - Governing law: when a foreign company decides to open a branch in Sweden, this counterpart will be subject to Swedish laws and the regulatory principles appliable to the types of activities it engages in the country;
+• Governing law: when a foreign company decides to open a branch in Sweden, this will be subject to Swedish laws and the regulatory principles applicable to the types of activities it engages in the country;

 Companies that choose to open a branch in Sweden will not need to submit a minimum share capital, as would be the case for a subsidiary, for example.